Bira/octopus-carnival/_drafts/wir-neverwinter-gauntlgrym.md

 findings to the world, so that they can claim the credit.

 The "default" way to arrive at Gauntlgrym is to navigate the river of flame beneath Mount Hotenow, but there could be other paths as well.
-One possibility mentioned by the book is a mystical road that starts at one of the many ancient Delzoun outposts and weaves into and out of the world as it makes several stops before ending in the Great Cavern.
-To follow this road, characters must begin at its start - entering it through some of the other outposts doesn't trigger the magic.
+Maybe they could take a detour through Hotenow's Shadowfell reflection, or maybe there's a mystical path similar to Shadowfell Road that takes those who follow it properly to the mithral gates.

 In the next post, we dig too greedily and too deep.